 This makes sense, researchers said, as wine tasting is considered both a little foreign and a lot sophisticated.
 People who enjoy wine may think of themselves as refined and perhaps a little superior.
 Playing very refined music, that often comes with a hint of the foreign, helps to reinforce the upscale experience.
 It allows those consumers to indulge without even thinking about it.

-The name of a study published in The Sociological Review explains this concept in a different way.
+A study published in The Sociological Review explains this concept in a different way.
 The name of the study, 'When You're Trying Something On, You Picture Yourself in a Place Where They Are Playing This Kind of Music,' seems to imply that some shopping experiences require vision.
 People think about what they will do with the product they're buying, and they want the music to support that vision.

 For example, in a study published in the Journal of Services Marketing, researchers found that women shopping in a clothing store felt the most at ease in a store if the music they heard was both familiar and happy.